 Brooks is a 1972 graduate of East Aurora (N.Y).
 High School, where he played baseball and soccer.
 He graduated from the University of Richmond (Va.) in 1976 with degrees in history and journalism.
 He worked at the Minot (N.D.)
 Daily News from 1976-79 and at the Bismarck (N.D.)
 Tribune from 1979-84 before moving to Corvallis to join the Gazette-Times in Oct., 1984.

 Brooks also worked as the Director of Writing/Sports Communication Assistant at Oregon State from Aug., 2014 until May, 2017.
-He and his wife, Margi Dusek, have a son, Owen, a Crescent Valley High School (2016) and Oregon State (2019) graduate who will start at the University of Denver law school this August.
+He and his wife, Margi Dusek, have a son, Owen, a Crescent Valley High School (2016) and Oregon State (2019) graduate who is at the University of Denver pursuing a Master’s of Law.

-The Corvallis Knights welcome back Bobby Merwin to the announcers booth for the 2019 West Coast League season.
+The Corvallis Knights welcome back Bobby Merwin to the announcers booth for the 2020 season, his third with the team.
+He took over for the legendary Bob Knight as the Public Address announcer for the team.
 Bobby brings unique and vast experience to the Knights, from radio working at Metro Networks and KXL as a news broadcaster in Portland, to stage performing studying at Comedy Sportz in Portland under some of the best names in comedy, to Stand-Up comedy, winning local awards and touring the pacific northwest for a short time in the early 21st century before slowing down for the moment and moving to eastern Oregon to continue his education at Eastern Oregon University.

 Only slowing for a moment Bobby started an improvisational performance group in Pendleton and did local theatre there while attending EOU earning a Bachelor of Science in Health before moving to Corvallis in 2006.